hasura/ndc-rest-schema/README.md

 The output schema can extend from NDC schema with REST information that will be used for NDC REST connector.
 You can convert the pure NDC schema with `--pure` flag.

-## NDC REST schema extension
+## NDC REST configuration

+### Request

-The NDC REST schema extension add `request` information into `functions` and `procedures` so the connector can have more context to initiate HTTP requests to the remote REST service.
+The NDC REST configuration adds `request` information into `functions` and `procedures` so the connector can have more context to initiate HTTP requests to the remote REST service.
+The request schema is inspired of [OpenAPI 3 paths and operations](https://swagger.io/docs/specification/paths-and-operations/).

 ```yaml
 - request: